ClojureBridgeLondon/workshop-content-gitbook/additional-projects/celebrity-name-smash.md

 The regular expression pattern `" "` matches the space characters.
 We could have also used `#"+s"` for the same results in this example, although it was felt that the space was clearer in intent.

-So we wrote a function called `name-split` to take a first and last name as a string and return two seperate strings, one for the first name and one for the last name.
+So we wrote a function called `name-split` to take a first and last name as a string and return two separate strings, one for the first name and one for the last name.

 ```clojure